 We may use temporary contract staff to perform certain tasks on your engagement and will bill for that time at the rate that corresponds to Baker Tilly staff providing a similar level of service.
 Upon request, we will be happy to provide details on training, supervision and billing arrangements we use in connection with these professionals.
 Additionally, we may from time to time, and depending on the circumstances, use service providers (e.g., to act as a specialist or audit an element of the financial statements) in serving your account.
 We may share confidential information about you with these contract staff and service providers, but remain committed to maintaining the confidentiality and security of your information.
 Accordingly, we maintain internal policies, procedures and safeguards to protect the confidentiality of your personal information.
-In addition, we will secure confidentiality agreements with all contract staff and service providers to maintain the confidentiality of your information and we will take reasonable precautions to determine that they have appropriate procedures in place to prevent the unauthorized release of your confidential information to others.
-In the event that we are unable to secure an appropriate confidentiality agreement, you will be asked to provide your consent prior to the sharing of your confidential information with the contract staff or third-party service providers.
+In addition, we will secure confidentiality agreements with all contract staff and service providers to maintain the confidentiality of your information to others.
+In the event that we are unable to secure an appropriate confidentiality agreement, you will be asked to provide your consent prior to the sharing of your confidential information with the contract staff or third-party service provider.
 Furthermore, the firm will remain responsible for the work provided by any such contract staff or third-party service providers.